Qualification: MA Dance Teaching & Facilitating

-Working on placement, students observe, assist and lead on dance activity, looking at different learning and teaching styles, different learner profiles and how to most effectively educate in an inclusive learning environment.
+Based both at NSCD and working on placement, you will observe, assist and lead on dance activity, looking at different learning and teaching styles, different learner profiles and how to most effectively educate in an inclusive learning environment.

-In a very hands-on way you’ll learn how to plan, deliver and assess dance activity effectively, supported by a specialist mentor.
+Through this hands-on approach you’ll learn how to plan, deliver and assess dance effectively, supported by a specialist mentor.

 Please note: an enhanced DBS check is required for those working with children and young people whilst on placement.
 This is processed on your behalf by NSCD.

-You’ll spend 3-4 days a week on placement during the course.
+You will spend the equivalent of 3-4 days a week on placement during the course.
 Placements are tailored to your interests and experience and can include:

-Placements are sourced in the Yorkshire region or the wider north.
-If you are currently employed and wish to make your employer your host institution this is also possible.
-View our course factfile for more information.
+Placements are sourced in the Yorkshire region or the wider North.
+If you are currently employed in a teaching capacity and wish to make your employer your host institution this is also possible.

-When not on placement, students have access to our wide range of excellent industry-standard facilities on-site to develop their practice, carry out research and test ideas in a supportive, creative learning environment:
+When not on placement, you will have access to our wide range of industry-standard facilities on-site to develop your practice, carry out research and test ideas in a supportive, creative learning environment.
+This includes:

 We are committed to providing a holistic experience for our students.
-Based on a comparison with other HE Dance Masters programmes of the same price, we offer the following as ‘value added’:
+Based on a comparison with other courses of an equivalent price, we typically offer the following as ‘value added’:

 Our Alumni go on to work with a wide range of companies.
 Many go freelance or set up their own company.